 13. Carry a Water Bottle

 Carrying a water bottle through airport security is OK as long as it is empty.
-Fill it up at a water station or airport café once you’re inside the terminal.
+Fill it up at a water station or airport café once inside the terminal.
 Instead of purchasing disposable water bottles to drink while touring, you’ll keep hydrated and it’s more eco-friendly.